-Parking for commercial vehicles supports the intended land use.
+Time-limited parking supports the intended industrial land use.

 (3) The relative, seasonal and special event demands for parking spaces within the areas of the requested parking;

 This Order is not a response to a request for new / additional parking spaces.